mmakaay/esphome-xiaomi_bslamp2/doc/flashing.md

 *Tip: you can click on all images from below to view them in full size.*

-Remove the rubber pads from the botton of the lamp, to get access to 4 screws that attach the bottom to the rest of the lamp.
+Remove the rubber pads from the bottom of the lamp, to get access to 4 screws that attach the bottom to the rest of the lamp.

 <img src="images/01_unboxed.jpg" width="200"><img src="images/02_remove_rubber_pads.jpg" width="200">